 With all functions that are capable of deleting records, the results of the function can also be applied directly to the source table.
-In the case of matching functions, the records that are recognised as being duplicates are then deleted out of the source table.
+The data records that are marked with a red cross in the manual post-editing are then deleted out of the source table.

 Processing Using a Stored Procedure

-Finally, with the match functions, the results can also be further processed using a specific stored procedure in the database.
+The results can also be further processed using a specific stored procedure in the database.
 Of course, this is only possible with database servers.
 Also here, this option can then be used to add further actions to the deletion process, such as for example a secondary deletion procedure or the transfer of information from the address that is to be deleted to the address that is to be maintained.

 The results can also be used to transfer information from one table into another.
 The user can determine which data fields can be used for this purpose.
 For example, the data field that contains the telephone number can be entered as a source data field, and in the other table, a previously empty data field is designated as target data field, where the contents of the target data field can also be overwritten with data from the source table if necessary.
 If the target table is an Excel file, then either an existing target data field can be entered, or a new data field that is to still be created by the program.
 With all other data formats, the target data field has to already exist in the table.
 In other words, the results of the function establish a relationship between the individual records of both tables, which are then used to supplement information in certain data fields from one table into the other.

 Optionally, records that are enriched with additional data can be supplemented with a note indicating the source of this data.
 This entry is required in order to be able to fully comply with the right to information in connection with personal data and thus meet the requirements of various data protection laws such as the GDPR (General Data Protection Regulation).